From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: Proofs of All Technical Results in Section

-The following lemma is needed to bound the terms $T_{2,2}$ and $T_{2,3}$ on the right-hand side of Eq. (\ref{eq:T2_decomposition}).
+The following lemma is needed to bound the terms $T_{2,2}$ and $T_{2,3}$ on the right-hand side of Equation (\ref{eq:T2_decomposition}).
 See Appendix \ref{pf:le:difference} for its proof. \begin{lemma} Let $k_1$ be a positive integer.
 Then, we have for all $k\geq k_1$ that

 where $f(x):=xe^x$ for all $x>0$ and $N_{k,\min}:=\min_{s,a}N_k(s,a)$ for any $k\geq 1$. \end{lemma}